BHFock/git-cl/docs/design-notes.md

 }
 ```

-Storing `cl.json` ain `.git/` allows to move the repository arround locally while keeping the changelists intact.
+Storing `cl.json` in `.git/` allows to move the repository around locally while keeping the changelists intact.
 This is helped by the fact that file paths are stored relative to the repository root in `cl.json`.
-While the paths shown in `cl.json` are relative to the the git root directory, the path in shown by the `git cl st` output are relative to the current working directory which is expected for executing normal Git command like `git add ../README.md`. `git cl`converts paths depening on the context in paths relative to the git root, relative to the current working directory and in aboslute paths.
+While the paths shown in `cl.json` are relative to the git root directory, the paths shown by the `git cl st` output are relative to the current working directory which is expected for executing normal Git commands like `git add ../README.md`. `git cl` converts paths depending on the context in paths relative to the git root, relative to the current working directory and in absolute paths.
 All three representations are needed.

 `.git/cl.json`is not part of the git history.
 That keeps changelists conceptiually as a 'pre staging functionality' which is not mixed up with git's version control.

-- Stash metadata is stored in .git/cl-stashes.json.
+Stash metadata is stored in .git/cl-stashes.json.
+This keeps the stashes seperate from the namelist files and allowed an implementation of the more adavneced `git cl stash` and `git cl unstash` without impacting the implementation of the basis functions.

 #### Code Structure

-- Code stored in one single file to make installation easy.
+Code stored in one single file to make installation easy.
+The disatvantage of more difficult code navidagtion is mitigated by separtion into blocks of different functionlity.

 ### Concurrency and Locking